Parents of Michigan school shooting suspect plead not guilty to manslaughter charges | Law-Order

 Ethan posted photos of the gun on social media, writing, "Just got my new beauty today" and adding a heart emoji.
 The next day his mother posted that the two of them were at a gun range "testing out his new Christmas present," Oakland County Prosecutor Karen McDonald said.
 McDonald detailed a number of other warning signs that she said the parents failed to act on.

+Ethan told school counselors the drawings were for a video game he was designing, and that he wanted to pursue video game design as a career, according to a letter that Oxford Community Schools Superintendent Tim Throne sent the school community on Saturday.
+"At no time did counselors believe the student might harm others based on his behavior, responses and demeanor, which appeared calm," Throne said in the letter.

 School officials summoned the Crumbleys and instructed them to get Ethan into counseling within 48 hours, McDonald said.
-The parents "resisted" the idea of taking their son home and did not search his backpack nor ask him about the gun, she said.
-After the Crumbleys left without their son, Ethan Crumbley was returned to class and later walked out of a bathroom with the gun, killing four students and injuring seven other people, authorities said.
+The parents resisted the idea of taking their son home and did not search his backpack nor ask him about the gun, she said.
+Throne said the couple "flatly refused" to leave with their son.
+Ethan Crumbley was returned to class and later walked out of a bathroom with the gun, killing four students and injuring seven other people, authorities said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)